rticommunity/kubernetes-examples/rs_rwt/README.md

 #### 1. Create a ConfigMap for RTI License.
 `$ kubectl create configmap rti-license --from-file rti_license.dat`

+This command creates a ConfigMap to store the RTI License, which is necessary for running RTI CDS and RTI RS in the evaluation package.

-#### 2. Create a Deployment and a Service for Cloud Discovery Service.
+#### 2. Create a Deployment and a ClusterIP Service for Cloud Discovery Service.
 `$ kubectl create -f rticlouddiscoveryservice.yaml`

+Use this command to create a Deployment and a Service for RTI CDS.
+RTI CDS is used for discovery between internal DDS Subscriber and RTI RS.

 #### 3. Create a ConfigMap for the Routing Service XML configuration file
 `$ kubectl create configmap routingservice-rwt --from-file=config.xml`

+This command creates a ConfigMap to store the Routing Service XML configuration file (config.xml).
+You can update the configuration file as needed.

+#### 4. Create a StatefulSet for Routing Service.
+`$ kubectl create -f rtiroutingservice.yaml`

+Use this command to create a StatefulSet and NodePort service for RTI RS.

-#### 4. Create a Deployment for the Routing Service.
-You should update the public IP address and ports in this file.
+**(NOTE: You should update the public IP address and ports in this file).***
-`$ kubectl create -f rs-statefulset.yaml`

-#### 5. Create a NodePort Service for the Routing Service
-`$ kubectl create -f rs-nodeport.yaml`

-#### 6. Create a Deployment for a RTI DDS Ping subscriber
+#### 5. Create a Deployment for a RTI DDS Ping subscriber
 `$ kubectl create -f rtiddsping-sub.yaml`

+This command deploys the internal RTI DDS Ping Publisher, which can use CDS for discovering the RTI RS within the cluster.

-#### 7. Run the external publisher (outside the cluster).
-You should update the public IP address and ports in this file.
+#### 6. Run the external publisher (outside the cluster).
 `$ rtiddsping -qosFile rwt_participant.xml -qosProfile RWT_Demo::RWT_Profile -publisher -domainId 100`

+Now, all components are running within the k8s cluster.
+You can use this command to run an external DDS Publisher application.

+**(NOTE: You should update the public IP address and ports in this file).**